Classrooms and Tech

 PCD's athletic facilities include on-campus fields for soccer, lacrosse, football, and baseball, as well as a 5K cross country course.
-Called the "best diamond in Rhode Island," Dickerman Diamond, which now includes a professional quality batting cage, is home not only to the league champion Knights, but also to the official Red Sox summer camp.
+PCD recently built a state-of-the-art and lighted artificial turf field.
+Called the "best diamond in Rhode Island," Dickerman Diamond, which now includes a professional quality batting cage, is home to the league champion Knights.
 The Evan R. West Field House and Moran Annex offer multiple full-size basketball/volleyball courts, a weight training room, and boys and girls locker rooms.
 Whether you are an experienced and committed athlete or are donning cleats for the first time, you will belong here.
 The swimming, golf, sailing, track, hockey, and tennis teams avail themselves of nearby facilities that allow athletes to practice and compete regularly.

 In addition to traditional classrooms and technology to support student inquiry, the PCD campus includes the living classroom—a protected outdoor learning space with woodland trails, expanded diverse forest edge, and various gardens—each providing a different opportunity for outdoor exploration.
 PCD's unique 30.5 acre campus is home to productive hedgerows and a 10-acre forest that has five distinct forest ecosystems, vernal pools, one permanent pool, an active stream, rock outcrops and rich biodiversity.